tianocore/edk2-pytool-extensions/docs/usability/using_wsl.md

 ```

 This will take a few minutes.
 As it converts the distro to WSLv2.
-You can check to make sure the converstion was successful.
+You can check to make sure the conversion was successful.

 ``` powershell
 wsl --list --verbose